-A series of regional events has the ability to reach a wider audience.
+A series of regional events have the ability to reach a wider audience.
 People who are unable to fly may be willing to drive someplace nearby to participate, while other participants may be able to join virtually.
-Meeting audiences closer to their homes will have a new resonance and will likely be accepted by both major and small scale businesses.
+Meeting audiences closer to their homes will have a new resonance and will likely be accepted by both major and small-scale businesses.

 Adapting latest technology

 Nowhere will the use of technology be more important than in networking.
-It can, for example, aid in the identification of smaller groups of registrants who have same interests and promote networking sessions.
-Technology can also be used to displays, allowing exhibitors to reduce in-person interactions with audience while still providing relevant experiences.
+It can, for example, aid in the identification of smaller groups of registrants who have the same interests and promote networking sessions.
+Technology can also be used for displays, allowing exhibitors to reduce in-person interactions with the audience while still providing relevant experiences.

 Content is a king

 2020 made our life busier than we could have expected.
-Employees divided their time between professional and domestic obligations, and even when we were stuck at home, we were under a severe time constraint.
-We were tired of gathering to discuss everything and prioritized relevance.
+Employees divided their time between professional and domestic obligations, and even when we were stuck at home, we were under a severe time constraints.
+We were tired of gathering to discuss everything and prioritize relevance.
 In some ways, we behaved like event producers, removing the extraneous and emphasizing the essential.

 Over the last few decades, events, exhibits, and conferences have developed dramatically.
 If we see the COVID-era changes as opportunities rather than obstacles, we can be able to lean into the impending shift and capitalize on it.